Jaywick Martello Tower

 The Tower was a former finalist for the Essex Tourism and Hospitality Awards in the category of Best Small Attraction and holds a certificate of excellent on Trip Advisor.

-In the early 1800s Britain was fearful of attack from France, the Martello Towers were built as defences from invasion.
-An exhibition is situated on the ground floor of Jaywick Martello Tower.
-It tells the story of the history of the tower, the threat of invasion and the impact of militarisation throughout the Tendring coastal area.
+In the early 1800s Britain was fearful of attack from France and the Martello Towers were built as defences from invasion.
+An exhibition telling the story of Jaywick Martello Towers' history is situated on the ground floor.

 The Martello Tower Trail